 Life is full of peculiar little conundrums, mysteries, enigmas and paradoxes.

-For example: it is possible to be busy all day without accomplishing anything of any significance.
-One can read an entire book without comprehending a single word of it.
-Many times people will listen intently and not hear what the other person is saying.
-It is even possible to live many years without experiencing the joy and fullness of being truly alive (John 5:39-40).
+It is possible to be overwhelmed with busyness and not accomplish anything of any significance.
+We can listen intently and not hear a word the other person is saying.
+It is even possible to live life without experiencing the joy and fullness of being truly alive (John 5:39-40).

-People can also grow old without growing-up.
-Sadly, there seems to be a lot of that going around these days.
+We can also grow older without actually growing-up.
 It is not at all uncommon to see children well into their elementary years still throwing temper tantrums like toddlers.
 Teenagers with the mindset of elementary-age children and young adults, who have never held a paying job.
 Immaturity and childishness is not limited to the young.
-Our society is jam-packed with grown-ups who bully, blame others and are lacking the ability to manage their most basic impulses.
+Our society is filled with grown men and women who bully, blame others and lack the ability to manage their most basic impulses.

-Perhaps one of the most tragic forms of immaturity is spiritual immaturity.
-Spiritual immaturity is marked by a lack of love and concern for others (John 13:34-35, Romans 12:10, Hebrews 10:24), an inability to distinguish right from wrong (Malachi 3:18, Philippians 1:9-11) and a tendency to rely on feelings rather than biblical truth for direction (John 8:32).
-Other indicators of spiritual immaturity are broken relationships, pride, anger, excessive complaining without any desire to problem solve and a tendency to church hop.
+A form of immaturity in a class all its own is spiritual immaturity.
+Spiritually immature people are characterized by a lack of love and concern for others (John 13:34-35, Romans 12:10, Hebrews 10:24).
+They are also unable distinguish right from wrong (Malachi 3:18, Philippians 1:9-11) and have a tendency to rely on feelings rather than biblical truth for direction (John 8:32).
+Some indicators a person is spiritual immature are broken relationships, pride, anger, excessive complaining without any desire to problem solve and a tendency to church hop.

-Forgiving others is not only a prerequisite to receive forgiveness (Matthew 6:15).
+Forgiving others is a prerequisite for receiving forgiveness from (Matthew 6:15).
 It is also the only way to keep the sin of bitterness from taking root in our hearts (Hebrews 12:15).
-Bitterness stunts our growth by keeping us focused on the flaws and shortcomings of others rather than our own areas of weakness and sin.
-Nursing a spirit of bitterness steals the mental and spiritual energy we need work out our salvation with fear and trembling (Philippians 2:4)
+Bitterness stunts our growth by keeping us so focused on the flaws and shortcomings of others that we just don’t see our own areas of weakness and sin.
+Allowing bitterness to take root in our lives will steal the mental and spiritual energy we need work out our salvation with fear and trembling (Philippians 2:4)

-It is God’s will for every Christian to be firmly rooted in the truths of the Bible and in relationship with Jesus (Ephesians 5:17, Colossians 2:6-7).
+It is God’s will for every Christian to be firmly rooted in the truths of the Bible (Ephesians 5:17, Colossians 2:6-7).
 Christians only become rooted through a commitment to the spiritual disciplines of Bible study, prayer and regular church attendance.
-There is simply no truly viable excuse for not reading the Bible, praying and getting involved in a Bible believing church if you want to grow your way out of spiritual infancy.
+There is simply no reasonable excuse for Christians not reading the Bible, praying and becoming a contributing member of a Bible believing church.

-When Christians serve in their churches and communities two critical objectives are met.
-Things get done, the needs of people are met and Jesus looks good as a result.
-Serving also broadens our focus and causes us to take our eyes off ourselves.
+When Christians serve in their churches and communities a couple of critical objectives get met.
+Stuff that needs to get done gets done, human needs are met and Jesus looks good as a result.
+Serving is critically important because it broadens our concern for others and causes us to take our eyes off ourselves.
 In the process, we begin to see the needs of others more clearly and our desire to be a blessing grows.
-When this happens, God is glorified and we mature.
+When this happens, God is glorified and we grow up.

-Because no man (or woman) is an island we are all effected to one degree or another by the actions of others.
-The insensitive, sinful and selfish actions of other people can cause the kind of damage that makes reaching our full potential in life much more challenging (but not impossible).
-That being said, we are each ultimately responsible for our own actions (Ezekiel 18:20-25).
-Blaming a bad childhood, marriage, dating experience, etc. for the choices we make and the sins we commit stunts our spiritual, emotional and intellectual growth making it impossible for God to use us to our full potential.
+Because no human being is an island we are all effected to one degree or another by the actions of others.
+The insensitive, sinful and selfish actions of our parents, friends, total strangers or a spouse can cause emotional and spiritual damage that makes reaching our full potential in life much more challenging.
+Nonetheless, every individual person is ultimately responsible before God for their own choices (Ezekiel 18:20-25).
+Blaming a bad childhood, marriage, dating experience, etc. for the choices we make and the sins we commit stunts our spiritual, emotional and intellectual growth.
+This makes it impossible for God to use us to our full potential.
 We become spiritually free and mature when we get real with God (and ourselves) about what we’ve done and why we did it.
-When we do that we are well on our way to becoming the people God wants us to be.